Terms of reference

 Membership of the Board

 The Board shall comprise the Deans of the constituent Faculties, the Deputy Dean of Science, and an additional member from each Faculty as nominated by the Dean of the Faculty.
 Delegation is permitted from one deputy, in a Dean’s absence.
 The Faculty which provides the Chair will also have an additional member (ProDean or Deputy Dean).
 The Board will include the chief officer of the Division and a representative from the Divisional Board of Medicine, Nursing, Pharmacy and Dentistry.
 The Board will be represented on other Divisional Boards by its Chair.
 The Provost will be an ex officio member of the Board.
+From 2014, the Board will include the Finance Director (Natural Sciences); the HR Relationship Manager (Natural Sciences) and the Manager Compliance & Risk (Division of Natural Sciences), as non-voting members.

 The Advisory Committee of the Board would comprise; Deans of the constituent Faculties, Heads of Schools in Faculty of Science, and additional Faculty Executive members from the Faculty of Agriculture and Environment, and the Faculty of Veterinary Science to ensure appropriately balanced levels of representation (e.g. Pro-Deans or Associate Deans Research, Learning and Teaching and Postgraduate Studies, as required).
 The Head of the School of Medical Sciences will be a member.
 The Advisory Committee will include as non-voting members, Directors who operate across the Division.